simulogics/prosperousuniverse-docs/content/tutorials/local-markets/_index.md

 ### Buying Ads vs. Selling Ads

 The example above refers to a Buying Ad.
 Selling Ads work exactly the same, with one notable difference: Once a Selling Ad gets accepted, the generated contract will contain *three* conditions instead of two.
 The extra condition (#1) needs to be fulfilled first by the offering party.
-Doing so will remove the specified commodity from their inventory and store it at the Local Market.
+Doing so will block the specified commodity and it won't be visible in the inventory anymore but still use up weight and volume.
 Only then will fulfilling condition #3 become possible and its timer will start running, in this case for three days.

 ![Selling Ad](selling-ad.png)